 Mobile Charging – Several charging stations can be found in both terminals.

 Observation Deck – Watch planes take off and land from the Family Viewing Area, an outdoor observation area with paved parking and picnic tables.
 Mornings are the best time for taking photographs!
 Location: Adjacent to the runway, just east of the airport entrance.

 Postal Services – Drop off your last minute postcards at the airport’s mailbox.
 A FedEx drop box is also available.
 Location: Outside the Barbara Jordan Terminal.

 Rest Zones – There are no dedicated sleeping areas, quiet areas or rest zones.
 If this information has changed, click here to update this guide.

-Shopping – Books, newspapers, cosmetics, electronics, souvenirs, and more are available for purchase from retail shops and kiosks located throughout the airport.
+Shopping – Books, newspapers, cosmetics, electronics, souvenirs, and more are available for purchase from retail shops and kiosks located throughout the Barbara Jordan Terminal.

 Showers – Not available.

 SIM Cards – A reader has asked us to include where to buy SIM Cards.
 If you know, click here to update this airport guide.

 The airport is open 24 hours.
 The TSA security checkpoints are open from approx. 3:30AM – 8:30PM (unconfirmed during our July 2023 update).